Centre for Forensic Neuroscience

 How Therapists May Use Disclosure Confidence

-Disclosure Confidence is intended to provide therapists, counsellors, and supporting professionals with a structured reference point that may inform their existing clinical work.
-It may support disclosure review, therapeutic planning, accountability work, relationship recovery discussions, and the identification of areas requiring further exploration.
+Disclosure Confidence provides therapists and counsellors with a structured reference point that supports existing clinical work.
+It aids disclosure review, therapeutic goal setting, accountability work, and relationship repair.

-Disclosure Confidence should not be interpreted as a clinical diagnosis, risk assessment, legal finding, or determination of truth.
-It is simply one source of information that may assist therapeutic decision-making.
+Disclosure Confidence should not be interpreted as a clinical diagnosis, risk assessment, legal ruling, or determination of absolute truth.
+It serves as an objective evidentiary source to assist therapeutic decision-making.

-Many therapists find that confidence-based reporting supports more productive therapeutic conversations than traditional pass/fail language because it encourages exploration, clarification, accountability, and recovery planning rather than debate about labels.
+Many therapists find confidence-based reporting significantly more productive than traditional binary language because it fosters exploration, honest clarification, and recovery planning rather than defensive debates over labels.

 Example Reporting Framework